-The Department of Chemistry requires safety training for faculty and staff.
+The Department of Chemistry and Biochemistry requires safety training for faculty and staff.
 WHAT TYPE OF TRAINING IS REQUIRED?
 It depends on who you are.

 - Faculty, laboratory staff, visiting scholars, and contractors need to take advantage of the EHS Online training modules.
 The supervisor can determine which modules are appropriate.
 At a minium, the Lab Standard (or Hazard Communication for non-laboratory staff) and the Building Emergency Action Plan (BEAP) must be completed.